 Every year, as the winter months begin, the flu virus begins to spread.
 The cold weather weakens our immune system and makes the virus's job much easier.
 Flu is an infectious illness of the respiratory tract which is caused by the flu virus.
 The virus is transmitted in tiny airborne droplets which are produced when we sneeze, cough or speak and are then breathed in by others.
 The virus can also be transmitted indirectly when we touch surfaces (e.g. door handles) which have been previously touched by an infected individual.

-National Flu Vaccination Day on 6 November 2020If you want to stay one step ahead of the flu, we recommend that you also get a flu shot.
-National Flu Vaccination Day will take place for the seventeenth time on 6 November 2020.
+National Flu Vaccination Day on 25 November 2022If you want to stay one step ahead of the flu, we recommend that you also get a flu shot.
+National Flu Vaccination Day will take place on 25 November 2022.
 On that day, you can get a flu shot for the recommended price of 30 francs.
-For more information about the National Flu Vaccination Day 2020 and a list of all participating doctors and pharmacies, please visit the website “Vaccinate Against the Flu” of the Federal Office of Public Health.
+For more information about the National Flu Vaccination Day 2022 and a list of all participating doctors and pharmacies, please visit the website “Vaccinate Against the Flu” of the Federal Office of Public Health.